What is the London waterfront?

+What is the London waterfront?

 	In the center of the London waterfront is Eros Fountain from Piccadilly Circus and, parked right next to it, a fully detailed Knight Bus prop.
-Although visitors can’t climb aboard it, they can look inside and take pictures of the highly detailed props, including the chandelier from Harry Potter and the Prisoner of Azkaban.
-A Conductor will be stationed here to take pictures with guests, and the (in)famous Shrunken Head hanging above the dashboard will interact with both him and all the Muggles around them.
+Although visitors can’t climb aboard it, they can look inside and take pictures of the highly detailed interior, including the chandelier from Harry Potter and the Prisoner of Azkaban.
+A Conductor is stationed here to take pictures with guests, and the (in)famous Shrunken Head hanging above the dashboard interacts with both him and all the muggles around them.